applicaster/developer.applicaster.com/book/player/quickbrick-tv-player.md

 ```

-on Android, things are a bit more complicated.
+On Android, things are a bit more complicated.
 What happens practically is you fire events, and the corresponding javascript functions are invoked when this happens.
 The payload sent with the event is a `WritableMap` from the React library, and is received as a plain javascript object on the javascript side.
 Fortunately, we've created an interface which lets you directly invoke these javascript functions from the native code.
-You simply need to implement the `QuickBrickPlayer` interface on your player view class, and fire the events when relevant, by using the functions accessible from the interface
+You simply need to implement the `QuickBrickPlayer` interface on your player view class, and fire the events when relevant, by using the functions accessible from the interface.

 ```kotlin